amoncaldas/drypack-back-end/readme.md

   - add the desired locale in the *locales* array in *public/admin/app/app.global.js*
   - create a folder in *public/admin/app/i18n* with the identification of your locale (eg.:de-DE)
   - copy the all the files from *public/admin/app/i18n/en-US* to your new locale folder
   - open each file copied in your new folder and replace en-US in 'en-US.i18n.' by your locale id, like 'de-DE.i18n.'
   - open each file copied in your new folder and translate the contents

+- *In the front-end client*:
+  - add the desired locale in the *locales* array in *public/client/app/app.global.js*
+  - create a folder in *public/client/app/i18n* with the identification of your locale (eg.:de-DE)
+  - copy the all the files from *public/client/app/i18n/en-US* to your new locale folder
+  - open each file copied in your new folder and replace en-US in 'en-US.i18n.' by your locale id, like 'de-DE.i18n.'
+  - open each file copied in your new folder and translate the contents